1996 Tyson Holly Farms 400: First round qualifying

 First-round qualifying started at 3 p.m. on Friday.
 Bobby Hamilton, driving the popular #43 Petty Enterprises Pontiac, had the fastest run before rain interrupted qualifying with 13 of the 40 drivers still waiting to make their run.
 After a 2 1/2-hour delay qualifying resumed with Jeff Gordon, the defending series champion, being the first driver to make a qualifying lap.
 Gordon put his #24 Chevrolet on top of the charts with a lap of 117.937 mph.
 Gordon's run held until Ted Musgrave, driving for Jack Roush in the #16 Family Channel/Primestar Ford Thunderbird, won the pole with a lap of 118.054 mph.
 It was Musgrave's first pole of the season and the fifth and final pole of his career.
 Hamilton ended up 3rd, with defending race winner Mark Martin and Ernie Irvan filling out the top five starting spots.

 Second round qualifying

 With only the top 25 locked in times from the first round qualifying the previous day, Second-round qualifying allowed drivers to stand on their first-round times or make a second attempt.

 Only 6 drivers made a second-round attempt on Saturday.
 Hut Stricklin was the fastest in second-round qualifying, and Dale Jarrett also improved on his first day's effort.
-Race provisionals went to Geoffrey Bodine, Lake Speed, Robert Pressley, and Jeff Green.
+Race provisionals went to Geoff Bodine, Lake Speed, Robert Pressley, and Jeff Green.
 Darrell Waltrip got the past champion's provisional.
 Three drivers, Ward Burton, Dick Trickle and Gary Bradberry, failed to qualify.